PratikDhabadge/ReactJs/README.md

-# ReactJs
-To view source code of projects, please go to branches
+# To view the source code of projects, please go to the branches